 • Printed matter, such as zines, artists’ books and pocketbooks, instructions or artist cards.

-• Customized stamps, stickers, badges or other design items.
+• Custom stickers, stamps, badges or other design items.

 • Original, two-dimensional art pieces that have been crafted.